“These commandments that I give you today are to be on your hearts. Impress them on your children.” Deuteronomy 6:6-7

 “The cost of discipleship is high, but the cost of non-discipleship is even higher.”
 David Platt

-- Pray that God will reveal His desires for your family as you seek Him this morning.
+- Pray that God will reveal His desires for your family as you seek Him.

 - Read Deuteronomy 6:1-9, and write verses 4-7 in your journal.